Pierlam/Lexerow/README.md

 End OnExcel
 ```

-It's possible to check many cases in If instruction.
+There are several kind of checks available in If condition:

 ```
 If A.Cell=12